rlxyz/rlxyz-creator/README.md

 Please use in testnet environment only.

-1. The `RhapsodyCreator` contract hasn't been fully stress/fuzz tested echidna.
+1. The `RhapsodyCreator` contract hasn't been fully stress/fuzz tested with echidna.
 2. There is an issue with the `presaleMint` for addresses that generate fake proofs and still able to mint.

 Contact [jeevanpillay](https://twitter.com/jeevanpillay) for more information.